Assets Pull: Domain Check Errors

 - Select your origin from the list and click Edit

-- Scroll down to the setting for “Query String Forwarding and Caching”
+- Scroll down to the settings for “Cache key and origin requests”

 If you made a change, you will see the distribution will show a status of In Progress in your list of distributions.
 It may take 15 minutes or more for the changes to finish deploying to all CloudFront edge servers before you see it take effect.